-If you want to make a medical negligence claim against a General Practitioner (GP / Doctor), our Medical Negligence Solicitors can give you a free assessment of whether your claim has a chance of success.
+If you want to make a medical negligence claim against a General Practitioner (GP / Doctor), our Medical Negligence Solicitors can give you a free assessment of whether or not your claim can be successful.

 There’s no commitment to making a claim if you simply want to find out what options are available.
 But if you do go further, we can be there to provide friendly and accessible support every step of the way.